AbiruEkanayaka/Termicord/README.md

 ## TODO:

-- use more secure database (PostgreSQL) - In process
 - fix `/execute` for outputs which takes more than 15 minutes.
 - Add more commands (/status, /reboot, /cluster, /help)